 The Texas Education Agency actively supports early childhood educators via professional development, resource provision, and on-demand support.
+To access a comprehensive list of available resources, visit the ECE Resources page.

 Commissioner’s List of Approved Prekindergarten Assessment Instruments